-ASHEBORO, N.C. — The North Carolina Zoo is celebrating the birth of a southern white rhino.
+ASHEBORO, N.C. — The North Carolina Zoo is continuing to celebrate the birth of its third southern white rhino.

 “This is a great moment and testament to the dedication of our zoo staff,” zoo director Pat Simmons said in a news release.
 “These successful births are because of a lot of hard work and collaboration among our entire animal care staff.”